zineb-elgaout/School-Management-API-MERN-Stack/README.md

 Found a bug or have a feature idea?
 Please open an issue on GitHub with a clear description and steps to reproduce.

-## 📞 Support

-For support, email support@schoolmanagement.com or open an issue in the repository.

 ## 🙏 Acknowledgments